hydrodynamicstability/Perspectives-on-Applied-Statistics/thedata.md

    - Peter J. Huber (2011)

-Any fool can take data.
+"Any fool can take data.
 It’s taking good data that counts.”

    - Attributed to Eugene Commins (who denied saying it).
 Source: American Institute of Physics [oral history interview](https://www.aip.org/history-programs/niels-bohr-library/oral-histories/44803) of Allan Franklin by David Zierler, 12 May 2020.

+### Example

+"We once worked with an instrument that allowed the user to retrieve stored time series data with a choice of time-resolution.
+Upon investigation, we found that the system was artificially interpolating data, and reporting values not actually measured, if the user chose a high resolution."

+  - C. Tong (2019)